Ghostbusters (role-playing game): Reception

 In Issue 7 of The Games Machine, John Woods liked the high quality of the components, and the light-hearted humor of the rules, which he still found "simple in the extreme but have a number of really nice touches."
 He called it "a fast-paced game that is easy to learn but provides plenty of scope for hilarious action," and concluded, "If you fancy a spot of light-hearted modern-day roleplaying and laughed more than twice at the movie, you'll love this."

-Ken Cliffe reviewed Ghostbusters International in White Wolf #18 (Nov./Dec., 1989), rating it a 3 out of 5 and stated that "It's roleplaying, manic and plain silly fun.
-Is GBI worth buying?
-Yes, but only if you don't already have the original game.
-Those that do may find they've just bought something they already have."

-Paul Mason reviewed Ghostbusters International for Games International magazine, and gave it 4 stars out of 5, and stated that "All in all, Ghostbusters GBI is still a good game.
-However, it's now trying to be a 'proper' game, with encumbrance rules and the like, and this sits uneasily with the wacky elements."

-In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan reviewed both Ghostbusters and Ghostbusters International.
-He called the first one "an oddball of a game, but it's an appealing oddball for a couple of reasons.
+In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan reviewed both Ghostbusters.
+He called it "an oddball of a game, but it's an appealing oddball for a couple of reasons.
 First, it can be learned in half an hour ...
 Second, like the 1984 blockbuster movie of the same name, it's irresistibly silly."
 Swan gave the game a rating of 3 out of 4, warning, "Those will a low tolerance for corny humor will have problems with Ghostbusters.
 Even for young players, the game works best in small doses, as it lacks the depth to sustain a lot of replay."
-Swan was not sure if Ghosbusters International was an improvement on the original, pointing out that it "is more intimidating for novices ... and much less improvisational."
-He concluded by giving it the same 3 out of 4 rating as the original game, saying, "Since bigger isn't necessarily better, I'd pass on the new game if I were comfortable with the original."